 Stew was steaming.
 He didn't know why he seemed to wake up on the wrong side of the bed so often.
 As soon as he woke up, negative thoughts pummeled him about his boss.
 Or about his wife.
 Or his sister.
 They were good people and didn't deserve it so then negative thoughts about himself overwhelmed him.

-He splashed his morning coffee firmly on the side table, and then made sure none got on the upholstered chair.
+He splashed his morning coffee firmly on the side table, and then scrambled to make sure none got on the upholstered chair.
 He doubled down on the Bible in his lap.
 The morning's reading was Psalm 35.

 "Fight my enemies, LORD!
 Attack my attackers!
 Shield me and help me.
 Aim your spear at everyone who hunts me down, but promise to save me."

-The psalms almost never applied to him, especially in this civilized first world country.
+The psalms almost never applied to him, especially in this civilized first world life.
 He didn't have any enemies out to get him.
-And he definitely did not want God to "aim his spear" at his loved ones he sometimes got mad at.
+And he definitely did not want God to "aim his spear" at his loved ones he got mad at.

 His kids got on his nerves a lot but they couldn't be the ones God was talking about either.
 They were just being kids.